MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 - The application also harvests this conversation to detect any updates, and discovers new intent attributes that can be used in future interviews.
 - In the next customer interaction with a customer intent agent, the customer intent agent can self service the customer issue with the newly harvested knowledge and intent, and provide a tailored response without any customer service representative involvement.

-## Set up customer intent agents in Microsoft Copilot studio
+## Set up customer intent agents in Microsoft Copilot Studio

 1. In Customer Service admin center, go to **Customer Support** > **Intent**.
 The **Customer Intent Agent (preview)** page appears.
 1. On the **Customer Intent Agent (preview)** page, switch the **Turn on Customer Intent Agent** toggle to **On**.